saicharangogikar/saicharangogikar/README.md

 - 👋 Hi, I’m @saicharangogikar
 - 👀 I have completed B.Tech in Computer Science and Engineering(CSE).
-- Open to work for an entry level position .
 - I have programming skills in Java and have fair knowledge in web technologies like HTML,CSS,JavaScript.
 - 📫 How to reach me gogikarsaicharan1@gmail.com.